Louibens/PP3-hangman/README.md

     -   #### First Time Visitor Goals
         1. As a First Time Visitor, I want to easily understand the main purpose of the site.
         2. As a First Time Visitor, I want to be able to easily view the instructions on how to play.
-        3. As a First Time Visitor, I want to be able to easily interact with the site to tner my username.
+        3. As a First Time Visitor, I want to be able to easily interact with the site to enter my username.
-        4. As a First Time Visitor, I want to be able to access the leaderboard.
+        4. As a First Time Visitor, I want to be able to easily access the leaderboard.
         5. As a First Time Visitor, I want to be able to easily play another game or quit when I want.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to be able to access and view the quiz quickly and easily.
+        1. As a Returning Visitor, I want to be able to access and view the game quickly and easily.

     -   #### Frequent Visitor Goals

-        1. As a Frequent Visitor, I want to be able to find different categories to keep the game interesting.
+        1. As a Frequent Visitor, I want to be able to find different categories or levels to keep the game interesting.

 ## Features